25+ Best WWII Books to Broaden Your Perspective

 Topic: Global history of WWII, from Europe to the Pacific.

-Beevor examines major theaters, battles, and political decisions of the war.
-The book blends grand strategy with personal stories, creating a complete picture of the conflict.
-It’s an excellent resource for both general readers and history enthusiasts.
+Beevor covers the major theaters, battles, and political decisions of the war.
+The grand strategic level is combined with human interest to produce a total picture of the war.
+Beevor’s book is highly recommended for both the general reader and the student of history.

 9. Hiroshima – John Hersey